razshare/frizzante-docs/docs/server-sent-events.md

-You can upgrade http requests to server sent events with `f.ResponseSendSseUpgrade()`.
+You can upgrade http requests to server sent events with `res.SendSseUpgrade()`.

 `main.go`
 ```go